-After analyzing what makes an effective password (and what doesn’t), the institute now argues for a more flexible, simpler approach to password management.
-However, these new standards still aim to maintain effective authentication and robust security controls to prevent unauthorized access to data and resources.
+After analyzing what makes an effective password (and what doesn’t), the institute argues for a more flexible, simpler approach to password management.
+However, these standards still aim to maintain effective authentication and robust security controls to prevent unauthorized access to data and resources.

 While traditionally in favor of increasingly complex passwords and passphrases, NIST now argues for a usability-focused approach, asserting that users will opt for passwords they can easily remember.

 For example, a password that adheres to the traditional randomized mix of characters may be as simple as “P@ssw0rd,” which hackers are capable of cracking quickly.
 Another example would involve a user bypassing creating a new password at expiry, such as using a sliding number scale at each expiration, (e.g., “Password1, Password2, Password3…”).
 If hackers previously obtained the user’s credentials, they may easily guess any successive passwords.

 In short, the NIST guidelines suggest the following:

 NIST recommends that individuals opt for harder-to-guess passphrases involving strings of random words and characters.
 This would deter individuals from using simple passwords and make it less likely to circumvent the purpose of the enforced password policies.